probmods/dippl/lectures/05-particlefilter.md

 Previously, we have enumerated paths using depth-first search, breadth-first search, and a probability-based priority queue.
 However, this approach can result in an unrepresentative set of paths for models with large state spaces, and for uncountably infinite state spaces it isn't even clear what exactly we are enumerating.

-Random sampling is a promising alternative: if we could sample paths in proportion to their (unnormalized) probability, we could easily get a representative picture of the marginal distribution.
+Random sampling is a promising alternative: if we could sample paths in proportion to their posterior probability -- i.e. taking into account factor weights -- we could easily get a representative picture of the marginal distribution.

 Let's go back to the HMM and let's think about how we could make this work.